Xh4H/Discord.jl/README.md

 # Wait for the client to disconnect.
 wait(c)
 ```

-## CRUD API
-Discord.jl counts with a CRUD API, which eases the process of executing basic operations.

-Functions are:
-* Create
-* Retrieve
-* Update
-* Delete

-And the supported types are:
-* Ban
-* DiscordChannel
-* Emoji
-* GuildEmbed
-* Guild
-* Integration
-* Invite
-* Member
-* Message
-* Overwrite
-* Reaction
-* Role
-* User
-* VoiceRegion
-* Webhook

-Have a look at this [CRUD Example](https://github.com/PurgePJ/Discord.jl/blob/master/examples/CRUD_example.jl) to learn more about it.

 For further examples, guides, and reference, please refer to the documentation linked above.

 ## Contributing